Running Clubs and Groups in Brighton, CO

 SoLoCo Fun Runners - South Longmont, Colorado WHAT: Start out your week with a fun RUN or WALK that ends with a beer at Open Door Brewing Co and chips & salsa from Eat Taco taco!
 WHEN: Every Monday at 6:00 PM (meeting 5:45 pm) WHERE: Begin and end at Open Door Brewing (2030 Ionosphere, Longmont, CO) WHO: Husband and wife team, Brian and Lisa DETAILS: Beginner: 1 to 3 miles WALKING Beginner: 1 to 3 miles SLOWER-PACED RUNNING Not Beginner: 3 to 6 miles FASTER-PACED RUNNING No person is left behind!
 Slower-pace, generally heart rate conscious (Bring reflective clothing and a headlamp/flashlight when it's dark)

-• Thornton Running
+• Ric Rojas Running

 Frequently Asked Questions